nicolesyqin/nicolesyqin/README.md

 ## Hi there, I'm Nicole 👋
-### Bachelor of Commerce/Bachelor of Science Conjoint, majoring in Statistics and Information Systems
+### Bachelor of Commerce/Bachelor of Science Conjoint at the University of Auckland, majoring in Statistics and Information Systems